-Folk celebrations, like any other community or family holiday in Northern Cyprus, always begin with the dancing of men.
+Folk celebrations, like any other community or family holiday in the part of Cyprus occupied by Turkey, always begin with the dancing of men.
 Moreover, if Turkish Cypriot men are ready to dance constantly, for any occasion (from a wedding to the harvest festival) and everywhere (at home, in a rural square, or even in coffee houses), then Turkish Cypriot women, as a rule, restrict their public dancing to weddings!

-Folk dances of Northern Cyprus are usually accompanied by musicians, playing on traditional instruments like the zurna, a traditional reed instrument with sounds characteristic of Middle Eastern musical culture.
+Folk dances of the part of Cyprus occupied by Turkey are usually accompanied by musicians, playing on traditional instruments like the zurna, a traditional reed instrument with sounds characteristic of Middle Eastern musical culture.
 They also play on two types of drums: a small darbuka, which is played with both hands, and a larger one, davul, which is hit with a stick.
 The violin, and other instruments, such as the accordion and mandolin, are often used.

 Furthermore, among türküs, a special place is occupied by the folklore composition “Dillirga” .
 The dance itself can be seen here:

 Another example, the song “Kebapçıların şişi”:

 This is another symbolic song, important to the Turkish Cypriot folk tradition, called “Portakal atışalım” (“Let’s Throw Oranges at Each Other”).
 Here are the words: